The Mayo Clinic Diet is a different approach to weight loss. It's a lifestyle that can help you maintain a healthy weight for a lifetime.

 You might choose to follow the Mayo Clinic Diet because you:

-- Enjoy the types and amounts of food featured in the diet
+- Enjoy the types and amounts of food featured in the diet, including unlimited vegetables and fruits

 - Want to learn how to drop unhealthy lifestyle habits and gain healthy ones

-- Want to improve your health and reduce your health risks by eating the recommended foods
+- Want to improve your health and reduce your health risks by becoming more active and eating the recommended foods

 Check with your doctor or health care provider before starting any weight-loss diet, especially if you have any health conditions.